-Assume you were thinking of buying stock in an online deal or coupon site, like Groupon, which recently went public and started trading its shares on the stock market.
-Using the Porter’s Five Forces model, you might hold off before plunking your money down in the industry.
+Assume you were thinking of buying stock in an online pet product retailer, like Chewy, Inc., which went public and started trading its shares on the stock market in June 14, 2019.
+Everyone loves dogs — so, why not?
+Using the Porter’s Five Forces framework, you might hold off before plunking your money down in the industry — or maybe you would see it as a prudent investment.
 Here’s how it works:

 Don’t Forget Cooperation

-So does the online deal industry pass muster for a potential investor?
-That’s up to the investor, Mahoney says, but Groupon’s stock price offers a clue.
-Since it went public November 4 at $20 a share, the stock has gone up as high as $31.14 before sinking down to $18.77 just three weeks after its initial public offering.
+So does the online pet-product industry pass muster for a potential investor?
+That’s up to the investor, Mahoney says.
+Chewy’s stock price could offer a clue.
+Since it went public in June 2019 at $22 a share, the stock has fluctuated, but not dipped below $22.
+It has gone as high as $46.18.

 Why is Porter’s Five Forces model considered an important tool in evaluating an industry?
 What are its limitations?

-Would you invest in Groupon or another online coupon site?
+Would you invest in Chewy or another online pet product site?
 Why or why not?